-- The Aeration diffuser replacement project that was started in 2015 was completed in the fall of 2016. - The first year of a three year MDEQ SAW grant project was completed. - The 2006 Bonds were refinanced and the projected savings are allocated to capital improvement projects.
+- Trains 1 and 2 were replaced for \$1,038,450 in the first year of a three-year membrane replacement project. - The second year of a three year MDEQ SAW grant project was completed. - The 2007 Bonds were refinanced and the projected savings are allocated to capital improvement projects.